 If you’re reeling from your research, we have some info that will make you feel better.
-Below are the three most expensive pieces of office furniture ever, plus some awesomely cheap alternatives that will look just as good.
+Below are seven examples of the most expensive office furniture ever, plus some awesomely affordable alternatives that will look just as good.

-You read that right: $200,000.
-This custom-made desk was created by Parnian Furniture Design & Manufacturing of Scottsdale, Arizona.
+This custom-made spiral desk comes in at $200,000.
+You read that right — $200,000.
+This desk was created by Parnian Furniture Design & Manufacturing of Scottsdale, Arizona.
 It boasts six different kinds of wood, including ebony and something called Carpathian elm, which is obviously what Dracula’s office furniture is made of.

-If you won the lottery, you might be able to afford this office chair, which was designed by Pininfarina, an Italian car design company that also designs Ferraris and Cadillacs.
-At 1.5 million bucks, this chair costs more than most racecars, but does not, sadly, come with an internal combustion engine and cup holders.
-If it did, we might consider buying one, but until then, no sale.
+If you won the lottery, you might be able to afford this Xten office chair, which was designed by Pininfarina, an Italian car design company that also designs Ferraris and Cadillacs.
+At 1.5 million bucks, this chair costs more than most racecars.
+It does not, sadly, come with an internal combustion engine and cup holders.
+If it did, we might consider buying one.
+Until then, no sale.

 This spooky-looking chair used to belong to Yves St. Laurent and was sold at auction in 2009 for $27.9 million.
 It was designed by Irish designer Eileen Gray between 1917 and 1919.
 We can’t decide whether it’s the most awesome guest chair ever or the worst.
 Anyway, you wouldn’t have to worry about people hanging around your office for long if they had to sit in a chair with horns.
 That’s the sort of thing that tends to make visitors nervous.
 Although maybe it would be a good set piece for the Halloween party.

 Alternative: Padded Lumbar Support Guest Chair From Arnold’s Office Furniture